table of contents

 There are around 400 species of violet found in the world, many of which are economically important.

-With so many species to distinguish between and so many popular names to identify them, in literature there is often much confusion around the description of ‘violet’.
+With so many species to distinguish between and so many popular names to identify them, there is often much confusion around the description of ‘violet’ in literature.

 For instance, the purple-coloured varieties of the flower can be distinguished from the rest by the Greek name ion, from which the purple colour ianthine is derived.